crislin-rose/digital-writing-folio/swift-reflections.md

 **_What makes a work/piece E-Literature?_**

 Without taking too much inspiration from the readings this week, a work/piece is categorised as E-Literature when it uses electronic functions--whether it be code, hyperlinks, images, etc.--as its main medium to communicate to an audience.
+For literature to be classified in such a genre, it should uphold non-trivial interaction, meaning that a reader has to do more than scan a page and flip it.
+If a reader is clicking on hyperlinks and exploring the possibilities of a text, then it would be classified as E-Literature.

 **_Out of the key examples, which did you most like and why?_**

-I really enjoyed _Shade_ by _Andrew Plotkin_ as it felt reminiscent of older video games where the goal of the player/viewer is to try and figure out the mechanics and plotline through experimenting with chains of commands.
-I enjoy how _Shade_ has specific limitations, leaving the viewer to learn the "rules" of the literature.
+I really enjoyed _'Shade'_ by _Andrew Plotkin_ as it felt reminiscent of older video games where the goal of the player/viewer is to try and figure out the mechanics and plotline through experimenting with chains of commands.
+This trial and error approach to interacting with the piece allows the narrative of _'Shade'_ to unfold at the user's pace and through that, is reliant on the reader's understanding (or lack thereof) of IF statements within code.
+As someone who has not ventured into this medium, figuring out IF statements were challenging but not unwelcome.
+I enjoy how _Shade_ has specific limitations on what one is able to do, leaving the viewer to learn the "rules" of the literature.

 **_What do you expect from this class?
 What would you like to be better at by the end of semester?_**